|Grasses by Natubico, Wikimedia Commons|

 "There can be a bit of blending but not much, I think."

-"That sounds like an achievement."
-She had known this from growing up with him but she enjoyed hearing hints of his adventurous youth.
+"Kind of an achievement."
+She had known this from growing up with him but she enjoyed hearing hints of his youth.

 He shook his head.
 "It was only the letting go of desires."